legends2k/blog/content/note/cg_resources.md

 * [Linear Algebra Free Text][lin_alg] by Professor Jim Hefferon covers linear algebra from ground up with lot of exercises.
 * [3D Game Engine Programming][3dgep] has a bunch of articles covering spaces, vectors, matrices and quaternions
 * [2D Transforms 101][2d-transforms-101] is a 2D transforms presentation I gave years back; the general idea applies to 3D too
+* [An Introduction to Practical 3D Math for Programmers][stunlock-lin-alg] is a guide covering important concepts of 3D math without (too much) symbol vomit
+* [Matrix Compendium - AMD GPUOpen][matrix-compendium]

 ## 3D Math Books